openpolitics/manifesto/economy.md

 ## Housing

-Stamp Duty on house purchases should be reformed, with purchases tax-free below the 1.5x the national average house price, and a flat 3% tax applied on the amount above that threshold.
-This is broadly in line with the [recommendations from Stamp Duty Reform UK](http://stampdutyreform.org.uk/stamp-duty-the-future/), except that the threshold is not a fixed number, but is based on the housing market, thus keeping the lower end of the market tax-free in perpetuity.
+Stamp Duty Land Tax (paid on house purchases) should be reformed, with tax band thresholds based on the regional average house price.
+Purchases up to the regional average price should be zero-rated.
+In addition, the 'slab' approach of current taxation will be changed to an incremental approach, where only the amount above a threshold is taxed at that rate.